dragonflydb/documentation/docs/about/about.md

  Dragonfly is fully compatible with the Redis ecosystem and requires no code changes to implement.

 ![A graph comparing performance of Redis vs. Drafgonfly](/img/comparison.png)

+Visit the [getting started section](/getting-started) to explore deployment options and try Dragofly yourself.